You can’t fix what you can’t measure. (You can’t bill for it very well, either.)

 6) HubStaff

 As the "all-in-one work time tracker for managing field or remote teams," HubStaff is a good fit for many kinds of teams.
-Despite lots of language about automated time tracking, HubStaff appears to be a one-button tracker at best, though there does appear to be some genuine automation in how that tracked time translates to invoices.
+Despite lots of talk about automated time tracking, I've found it's essentially a one-button tracker.
+However, there does appear to be some genuine automation in how that tracked time translates to invoices.

 Using HubStaff, employees can select their chosen task and track their time easily from desktop (Windows, Mac, Linux), mobile (Android, iOS), or via a Google Chrome extension.

-One key feature is the ability to identify struggling team members through the activity reports.
+One key feature I've found particularly helpful is the ability to identify struggling team members through the activity reports.
 You can access screenshots to identify and then address friction points.

 Key features